Pangjing-Wu/algorithmic-trading/README.md

 **Algorithm-trading-environment** is a simulating trading environment designed for reinforcement learning agents.
 It is running on **tick-level** quote and trade data to reproduce trading process incorprating with new simulated orders.

-Like general reinforcement learning environment, **algorithm-trading-environment** also can be represented by an environment tuple $(s, a, p, r)$, where:
+Like general reinforcement learning environment, **algorithm-trading-environment** can be represented by a tuple of $(s, a, p, r)$, where:
 * environment state $s$ is a numerical vector that consists of current actual quote (i.e. market state) and simulated order status (i.e. agent state);
 * action $a$ is a tuple likes ("trading direction", "level", "size") given by agent;
 * transition probability $p$ describes state transition in general reinforcement learning environment, but the transition is constant and sequential in this environment;